Proven Antidepressant Efficacy for

 MADRS Items (Scored 0-6)

-Graph showing post-hoc item analysis in MADRS Items at week 6 for VRAYLAR vs placebo for bipolar I depression.
+Graph showing post-hoc item analysis in MADRS Items at week 6 for VRAYLAR vs placebo in bipolar I depression.

 These analyses were not prespecified endpoints and were not adjusted for multiplicity.
 Therefore, treatment differences cannot be regarded as statistically significant.